SsebowaDisan/DLMwithoutCode/README.md

 # Description
 My goal is to simplify the installation and training of pre-trained deep learning models through the GUI (or you can call web app) without writing extra code.
-Set your  dataset and start the training right away and monitor it with TensorBoard or DLTGUI tool.
+Set your  dataset and start the training right away and monitor it with TensorBoard or DLGUI tool.
 No more many parameters, no more data preprocessing.

 While developing this application, I was inspired by the DIGITS system developed by NVIDIA.